-Closing Date: Review of applications will continue until the position is filled; however, the position may close when an adequate number of qualified applications are received.
+Review of applications will continue until the position is filled; however, the position may close when an adequate number of qualified applications are received.
+Salary:

-Description: The University of California, Merced, is the newest of the University of California system's 10 campuses and the first American research university built in the 21st century.
-With a little more than 7,000 undergraduate and graduate students, UC Merced offers an environment that combines a commitment to diversity, inclusion, collaboration and professional development.
+The University of California, Merced, is the newest of the University of California system's 10 campuses and the first American research university built in the 21st century.
+With nearly 8,000 undergraduate and graduate students, UC Merced offers an environment that combines a commitment to diversity, inclusion, collaboration and professional development.
 With bachelor's, master's and doctoral degree programs, strong research and academic partnerships, and community involvement, the UC Merced campus is continually evolving and requires talented, knowledgeable and dynamic educators, researchers, management and staff.

 Ranked among the best public universities in the nation by U.S. News and World Report, UC Merced is uniquely equipped to provide educational opportunities highly qualified students from the San Joaquin Valley and throughout California.
 The campus enjoys a special connection with nearby Yosemite National Park, is on the cutting edge of sustainability in construction and design, and supports the economic development of Merced and the region.